Posts Tagged ‘reluctant readers’

 I’m still working on answers to some of these questions.
 What I do hope, is that those students who aren’t having their journeys made public, recognize that I’m aware of their academic needs as well.
 I’m hoping that the students are getting the right message from my decision to talk more publicly about Johnny’s journey.
 That message is that every journey is different and my goal as a teacher is to help each student find the tools and confidence to make their own journey successful and hopefully, enjoyable.

-Unexpected Twists and Turns in Measle and the Wrathmonk Will Engage Reluctant Readers
+Twists in Measle and the Wrathmonk Will Engage Reluctant Readers

 Although the set up of Measle and the Wrathmonk seems all too familiar (orphaned child, deplorable conditions), Ogilvy creates unexpected and exciting twists and turns that are sure to engage young readers.
 Measle is a winner and well worth trying with reluctant readers.
 Additional books in the series include Measle and the Dragodon, Measle and the Mallockee.